Xeno69/Domination/co30_Domination.Altis/readme.txt

 3.94
 - Changed: New server lobby param d_no_mortar_ar "Mortar bag packs in Virtual Arsenal", default no, means no mortar in VA
 - Fixed: Use correct position for barracks building fake ruin
+- Fixed: Island patrols did not work on headless client
+- Improved: Rope attachement points for helilift by Auge103
+- Fixed: Stupid "I forgot to remove a copy and paste text" in x_server\x_f\fn_getbonus.sqf which completely broke it (mission breaker :/)

 3.93
 - Fixed: When With AI is enabled do not delete UAV AI